transmogrifier-io/transmogrifier/README.md

 ### Sinks (broad-level)
 The `sinks` array defines multiple objects that contain the function needed to output the data as well as any parameters required.
 For example, the function "file_write" requires a path parameter to define the location of the output file.

-The broad-level sinks output all of the data into a final destination?
+The broad-level sinks output all of the data into final destinations.

 ### Entries
-An entry is an object that defines the `source`, the `filters` and the `sink` for each particular dataset.
+An entry is an object that defines the `source` to read data from, the `filters` to apply to the data and the `sink` that define where to write the filtered data for each particular dataset.
 - Sources

    The `source` object defines the function needed to get the data as well as any parameters required.
-For example, the function "url_read" requires a url parameter to define the location of the data.
+For example, the function "url_read" requires a path parameter to define the location of the data.
 - Filters (dataset-specific)

-   These filters are specific to the dataset you will be transforming.
+   These filters are specific to the `source` data you will be transforming.
 For the overall details, you can see the section [above](#Filters).
 - Sinks (dataset-specific)